mongodb/snooty-parser/HACKING.md

 (unnecessarily parameterized; it's always `parser.JSONVisitor`); creates a docutils parser; passes the markup into it; and uses the visitor to create the AST.
-The parent `parser.Project` then calls the configured callbacks to notify the frontend of the parsed page.
+The parent `parser.Project` then calls the configured callbacks to notify the backend of the parsed page.

 The parser transforms Giza-style YAML files using the `gizaparser` package.
 This uses the `flutter` library to deserialize the YAML files